All individual plants are $4.00 each.

 An aji that grows low to the ground blanketing the earth with small round fruits in beautiful clusters.
 Baccatum.

-Round, red and shiny.
-I cooked a lot with this Bolivian chinense last year.
+Starts luminous white then turns red and shiny.
+I cook a lot with this Bolivian white to red habanero.
 Chinense.

 RED PAPER LANTERN

 Huge red habanero glows with an inner light from the stem to the pert pointy bottom.
 Chinense.